 This recipe makes a single smoothie, but it easily doubles or triples or more—the batch limit depends only on the size of your blender.
 Importantly, this "recipe" is as much a template as anything.
 Despite the name "mixed berry smoothie," you should feel free to use just one type of berry if that's what you like or what you have on hand.

-Put all of the ingredients in a blender and whirl until smooth.
-Really let it whirl to get it smooth—this may take 2 minutes, which will seem like a long time to leave something in a blender, but the smooth texture at the end is totally worth it.
-(Note: This level of ultra-smoothness is difficult to achieve if you've decided to use blackberries, their stubborn hulls don't break down too easily.)
+Put all of the ingredients in a blender and process until smooth.
+This may take 2 minutes, which will seem like a long time to leave something in a blender, but the smooth texture at the end is totally worth it.

 Pour into a tall glass and serve immediately.

-* Use whatever kind of yogurt you prefer, obviously, but the berry flavor will shine through best if the yogurt doesn't have other flavorings in it.
+- Use whatever kind of yogurt you prefer, but the berry flavor will shine through best if the yogurt doesn't have other flavorings in it.
 Nonfat and low-fat yogurt are fine, but a whole milk yogurt will lead to the creamiest, most satisfying smoothie.

-Make It Minty.
-Adding a couple of fresh mint leaves to berry smoothies takes them from delicious to "what is in this?!?!?!"
-Yum!
+- Adding a couple of fresh mint leaves to berry smoothies takes them from delicious to "What is in this?!" territory.

-Make It a Bit Green.
-Sounds odd, but if you want to work some more greens into your diet, know that a handful of spinach is barely detectable amid all the berry flavor going on here—although it will dull the color of the smoothie quite a bit, so it's not a great way to "sneak" greens into someone else's diet!
+- Sounds odd, but if you want to work some more greens into your diet, know that a handful of spinach is barely detectable amid all the berry flavor going on here, although it will dull the color of the smoothie quite a bit.